crashoverride777/swifty-rate/README.md

 ## Installation

-CocoaPods is a dependency manager for Cocoa projects.
+[CocoaPods](https://developers.google.com/admob/ios/quick-start#streamlined_using_cocoapods) is a dependency manager for Cocoa projects.
 Simply install the pod by adding the following line to your pod file

 ```swift
 pod 'SwiftyRate'
 ```

+There is now an [app](https://cocoapods.org/app) which makes handling pods much easier

 Altenatively you can drag the swift file(s) manually into your project.